+Name and address of person/organization to whom information may be sent:

+Name:

+Address:

-Name and address of person/organization to whom information may be sent: Name: Address: Transmit this information on or about (information will not be resent absent reauthorization): This authorization expires upon fulfillment of this request unless special circumstances apply.
-Purpose for disclosure: I authorize the following information to be sent to the address above: Copies of all medical records for the period//to// Copies of information described below for period// to// History and Physical ExaminationLab ReportsReports from Physicians Other (specify) I understand that this information may include any history of acquired immunodeficiency (AIDS); sexually transmitted diseases (STD); human immunodeficiency virus (HIV) infection; behavioral health services/psychiatric care; treatment for alcohol and/or drug abuse; or similar conditions.
+Transmit this information on or about (information will not be resent absent reauthorization): 1 1

+This authorization expires upon fulfillment of this request unless special circumstances apply.

+Purpose for disclosure:

+I authorize the following information to be sent to the address above:

+Copies of all medical records for the period/ / to / / Copies of information described below for period / / / to / / /.
+History and Physical ExaminationLab ReportsReports from Physicians Other (specify)

+I understand that this information may include any history of acquired immunodeficiency (AIDS); sexually transmitted diseases (STD); human immunodeficiency virus (HIV) infection; behavioral health services/psychiatric care; treatment for alcohol and/or drug abuse; or similar conditions.

 Please include on a separate piece of paper any other special instructions or limitations.

 I understand that there may be information in these records that I would not wish to be released.
 I have been provided with a copy of my college, university, facility, or University System policies and procedures for HIPAA Compliance and any changes thereto which may be associated with this authorization.
 I have been provided an opportunity to discuss any concerns I may have about the use or misuse of my health information with my institutional or facility privacy officer or other appropriate personnel.

 I understand that my institution or facility, the University System of Georgia, or the Board of Regents of the University System of Georgia assumes no responsibility for the use or misuse by others of my health information disclosed under this authorization.
 I release the Board of Regents of the University System of Georgia and its agents and employees from all legal liability that may arise from this authorization.

-Name (please print):Address: Telephone:Group No.:
+Name (please print): Address:

+Telephone: Group No.:

 Member ID Number:

 Social Security Number:

 Signed:

 Date of Birth: Date this Authorization Executed:

-If the signature above is not that of the person acting for the person whose medical records a n whose medical records are authorized to be released, I am are being authorized for release:
+e person whose medical records are authorized to be released, I am ecords are being authorized for release:

-My relationship to such person is: Signed:
+My relationship to such person is: Signed: Signed: